Apple Transitional Export Quota Bill

 A notice issued under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-An authorised person who does any act or omits to do any act in exercising a power conferred on them under this Part is not under any civil or criminal liability in respect of the act or omission.
+An authorised person who does any act or omits to do any act in exercising a power conferred on them under this Act is not under any civil or criminal liability in respect of the act or omission.

 Subsection (1) applies unless the person has acted, or omitted to act, in bad faith or without reasonable cause.